herecydev/herecydev.github.io/_drafts/HowToScrum.md

 Quotes:
 > He said it was important; I should do it immediately.

+Interruptions and multitasking are bad for efficiency.
+You shouldn't feel any pressure to open your inbox or to vacate your work to appease someone.
+Feeling like the hero for assisting someone is great, but you've dropped the ball on your current goals; you've failed the product owner and the stakeholders.

 > "Multitasking does not work," says Hanselman.
 "The optimal number of threads in any system is one thread.
 That is a computer science fact and if you think you can multitask, you're wrong."
 > - [Scott Hanselman](http://www.hanselman.com/blog/ScottHanselmansCompleteListOfProductivityTips.aspx)

-Interruptions and multitasking are bad for efficiency.
-By allowing yourself to
+When committing to the sprint backlog, the team are ensuring that the *most important* pieces of work are delivered.